Chart Color Schemes

 Pitt Town - McGraths Hill has seen below average employment performance when compared to national benchmarks

-Pitt Town - McGraths Hill has a diverse workforce with both white and blue collar jobs.
-The construction sector is prominent, with an unemployment rate of 4.9% as of June 2025.
+Pitt Town - McGraths Hill has a balanced workforce with white and blue collar employment.
+The construction sector is prominent, with an unemployment rate of 4.8% as of September 2025.

 Frequently Asked Questions - Employment